I think it's safe to say that the most interesting Nootropic, or Smart Drug, on the market right now is Modafinil.

 That being said, it should NEVER be taken with MAOIs (antidepressants) or SSRIs because it can lead to a high level of drowsiness as well as exacerbate any underlying mental issues you might have (depression, mania etc.)

-You also shouldn’t take Modafinil with Fluconazole (antifungal drug) or Paroxetine (an antidepressant) without first consulting your physician.
+You also shouldn't take Modafinil with Fluconazole (an antifungal drug) or Paroxetine (an antidepressant) without first consulting your physician.

 Supplements to take with Modafinil